isochronous/Backbone.PickySitter/readme.md

 ## Picky.Selectable

-Creates selectable capabilities for a view, including tracking whether or not the view is selected, and raising events when selection changes.
+Creates selectable capabilities for a view, including tracking whether ornot the view is selected, and raising events when selection changes.

 ```js
 var selectable = new Backbone.PickySitter.Selectable(myView);